-- 1. This dimension encourages a collectivist view of the world-that of contributing to society, helping others, and valuing the concept of interdependence between ourselves and our environment. - 2.
-Current research shows that people with spouses, friends, and a rich social network may outlive isolated loners by as much as 30 years.
+- 1. This dimension encourages a collectivist view of the world: that of contributing to society, helping others, and valuing the concept of interdependence between ourselves and our environment. - 2.
+Health educators are placing a greater emphasis on the social dimension of wellness.